-- Your local salary potential based off Data from the U.S. Department of Labor.
+- Your local salary potential based on Data from the U.S. Department of Labor.

-- What kind of benefit package you can expect in the electrical industry.
+- What kind of benefits package you can expect in the electrical industry.

 - Explore what the job outlook is for new electricians entering the field.

 - I will show you proven strategies to increase your electrician salary potential.

 Let’s jump right into an electrician salary by state in the USA.

 The table shows you the Electrician Salaries bases off the U.S. Department of Labor.
 The key areas that this table reveals to us that States with major cities with the exception of Alaska dominate the pay scale.
 These states are very heavily unionized which has its advantages and disadvantages.
 Some advantages in being a part of a Union are that they will work on your behalf to get the best salary.

 This can be good because sometimes trying to negotiate as one employee can be difficult but as a group, it can be much easier to leverage your numbers and strengths.
 Another benefit of being in a Union is the increased benefits.
 The Union will negotiate better benefits for union members, for example, more paid leave time for vacations and better medical benefits.

 Some disadvantages for being in a Union are that some electrical contractors are none union shops and therefore will not hire union members.
 An example of this would be a small electrical contractor with 10 employees.
 A union could very easily put him out of business if his electricians went on strike.
 In addition, it would be difficult for the contractor to compete for jobs with increased salary rates and benefits for their electricians.
 Another disadvantage to a union would be if the union decided to go on strike you could potentially be left without a paycheck for a limited amount of time.
 To find more information on Electrician Unions visit www.ibew.org.

 Below are charts comparing electricians salary to other similar trades: such as HVAC technicians, plumbers, and other construction workers.
 As you can see – electricians are the highest paid of all these trades.